West Nile Virus (WNV) Program

 Personal Protection Index

 The WCHD has adopted the above Personal Protection Index from the Dupage County Health Department and the U.S. Centers for Disease Control and Prevention.
-The current risk level for Winnebago County is 0 - None.
-Climate conditions are not favorable for culex mosquito development.
+The current risk level for Winnebago County is 3 - HIGH.
+West Nile Virus has been detected in mosquitoes and birds in Winnebago County during the 2017 season.
+Weather conditions are favorable for further amplification of West Nile Virus in Culex species of mosquito.
+At least one human case of West Nile Virus has been confirmed in Winnebago County this season, as well.
+(Last updated September 12, 2017)

 Further information regarding the Personal Protection Index can be found by downloading the informational sheet found here.